sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

 \snippet Test_AlgorithmGlobalCache.cpp check_mutable_cache_item_is_ready

-Note that `Parallel::mutable_cache_item_is_ready` is called on a local core and does no parallel communication.
+Note that `Parallel::mutable_cache_item_is_ready` is called on the local node and does no parallel communication.

 ### 2. Retrieving the item